Horsepower: Drawbar power

 Example: How much power is needed to pull a drawbar load of 2,025 pounds-force at 5 miles per hour?

 The constant 375 is because 1 hp = 375 lbf⋅mph.
 If other units are used, the constant is different.
 When using coherent SI units (watts, newtons, and metres per second), no constant is needed, and the formula becomes P = Fv.

 This formula may also be used to calculate the power of a jet engine, using the speed of the jet and the thrust required to maintain that speed.

-Example: how much power is generated with a thrust of 4 000 pounds at 400 miles per hour?
+Example: how much power is generated with a thrust of 4000 pounds at 400 miles per hour?

 RAC horsepower (taxable horsepower)

-This measure was instituted by the Royal Automobile Club and was used to denote the power of early 1900s British cars.
+This measure was instituted by the Royal Automobile Club and was used to denote the power of early 20th-century British cars.
 Many cars took their names from this figure (hence the Austin Seven and Riley Nine), while others had names such as "40/50 hp", which indicated the RAC figure followed by the true measured power.

 Taxable horsepower does not reflect developed horsepower; rather, it is a calculated figure based on the engine's bore size, number of cylinders, and a (now archaic) presumption of engine efficiency.
 As new engines were designed with ever-increasing efficiency, it was no longer a useful measure, but was kept in use by UK regulations, which used the rating for tax purposes.
 The United Kingdom was not the only country that used the RAC rating; many states in Australia used RAC hp to determine taxation.
 The RAC formula was sometimes applied in British colonies as well, such as Kenya (British East Africa).